 This module is delivered via:

-- Independent study.
+- Independent study

-- Lectures.
+- Lectures

-- Group meetings.
+- Group meetings/ tutorials

-Lectures and meetings with your tutor will provide guidance on the work process, as well as the structure and format of the coursework assignments.
+Lectures, workshops and meetings with your tutor will provide guidance on the work process, as well as the structure and format of the coursework assignments.
 Key information about the module and assignments will be made available on Moodle, and the module leader will also send periodic emails with further guidance and reminders.

 Your tutor is your primary point of contact and support during much of the research and writing process, and it is important to seek their advice during group meetings and during their academic support hours during term time.
 However, you are ultimately responsible for scheduling, developing, and completing the project.
 This is an independent, self-directed project.

 Each project is unique and will have its own specific requirements.
 The Autumn Term will start with lectures, but you will also start your independent work by developing your topic and an initial work plan for your project.
-The lectures will focus on the key skills you will need to carry out your project and you will also get guidance on how to find the data and souces you need through the library resources.
+The lectures will focus on the key skills you will need to carry out your project and you will also get guidance on how to find the data and sources you need through the library resources.

 The EBS Learning Team is also available to help and support you in developing your study and research skills (see "Additional Support" for more information).